 For NFT enthusiasts, it’s time to brace yourselves!
 When it comes to art, there’s a wide array of styles and colors to explore.
 Yet, with NFTs, there’s also a significant financial aspect, fueled by the ease of blockchain-based transactions.
 This financial dimension has recently drawn the attention of the US regulatory watchdog, the SEC.
 And their latest target?
 Cute, somewhat “stoned,” but entirely digital cats.

-Enter the “Stoner Cats” project, an NFT endeavor that emerged in July 2021, right in the midst of a previous crypto bull run.
+Enter the “Stoner Cats” project, an NFT endeavor that emerged in July 2021, right amid a previous crypto bull run.
 It witnessed the sale of 13,420 NFTs at 0.35 ETH each, equivalent to $785 at the ETH price at that time, all within a mere 35 minutes.
 It was a different atmosphere, clearly driven by the frenzy of surging crypto prices.
 But what was the allure of these peculiar NFTs?

 “Stoner Cats wanted all the benefits inherent to offering security to the public but ignored the legal responsibilities that come with it.”